 Getting There Etc.

 Wijk bij Duurstede and Duurstede Castle are about an hour and a half from Amsterdam by public transport.
 You can catch a train from Amsterdam Centraal to Utrecht and then a bus to the town.
-If you decide to go by car like we did just be careful as there are quite a few parking places in the town that are only for residents with permits.
+If you decide to go by car as we did just be careful as there are quite a few parking places in the town that are only for residents with permits.
 You don’t want to end up with a ticket for parking somewhere you aren’t allowed!
 We found a parking area on the street called Walplantsoen where it was free to park on weekends.
-This parking area is only a five-minute or so walk from the castle, although it takes longer if you duck down all the side streets for photos and to explore like we did!
+This parking area is only a five-minute or so walk from the castle, although it takes longer if you duck down all the side streets for photos and to explore as we did!

 Is anyone else secretly dreaming of a castle wedding after reading this?
 Pin one of these if you plan to visit this magical castle yourself one day.
 And for all of my posts about castles make sure you check out the Castle Capers series!